SatelliteShorelines/CoastSeg/README.md

 # This Project is Not Finished Yet

-👷‍♀️Hi there!
+Hi there!
 This package is still under active development.
 Feel free to contribute, but don't use this software expecting a finished product.

 - Please note that we're in the planning stages only - please check back later.
 Please see our [Wiki](https://github.com/SatelliteShorelines/CoastSeg/wiki) for further information